Classical causal models for Bell and Kochen-Specker inequality violations require fine-tuning: Contextuality scenarios and causal models

 Traditionally, locality and noncontextuality have been spelled out in terms of ontological models, but here I translate those concepts into the language of causal models.
 Indeed, we can think of ontological models as causal models in disguise, which is an useful perspective as it allows one to more clearly identify implicit classical causal assumptions that may be revised in light of quantum causal models.
-The formalism used here is most analogous to that of Abramsky and Brandenburger \cite{Abramsky2011}, although it is expressed in the language of causal models, and uses simplified terminology (for example, I do not need to refer to sheaf theory).
+The formalism used here is most analogous to that of Abramsky and Brandenburger \cite{Abramsky2011}, although it is expressed in the language of causal models, and uses simplified terminology (for example, without reference to sheaf theory).

-A \emph{measurement scenario} is specified by: i) A set $\mc{M}$ of measurements; ii) for each measurement $m \in \mc{M}$, a set of possible outcomes $\mc{O}_m$; iii) a \emph{compatibility structure} $\mc{C}$ on $\mc{M}$ -- a family of subsets of $\mc{M}$ -- specifying joint measurability.
-Two measurements $m,n\in \mc{M}$ are said to be \emph{jointly measurable}, \emph{compatible}, or to be part of a \emph{context}, iff $\{m,n\}\in\mc{C}$, and likewise for sets of more than two measurements~\footnote{Note that pairwise compatibility in a set of measurements $\mc{M}$ does not in general imply that all measurements in $\mc{M}$ are jointly measurable~\cite{Liang2011}.}.
+A \emph{measurement scenario} is specified by: i) A set $\mc{M}$ of measurements; ii) for each measurement $m \in \mc{M}$, a set of possible outcomes $\mc{O}_m$; and iii) a \emph{compatibility structure} $\mc{C}$ on $\mc{M}$ -- a family of subsets of $\mc{M}$ -- specifying joint measurability.
+Two measurements $m_1,m_2\in \mc{M}$ are said to be \emph{jointly measurable}, \emph{compatible}, or to be part of a \emph{context}, iff $\{m_1,m_2\}\in\mc{C}$, and likewise for sets of more than two measurements~\footnote{Note that pairwise compatibility in a set of measurements $\mc{M}$ does not in general imply that all measurements in $\mc{M}$ are jointly measurable~\cite{Liang2011}.}.
 Without loss of generality, we can enlarge each $\mc{O}_m$ so that all measurements have the same number of outcomes, and label them so that all outcome sets are equal and denoted simply by $\mc{O}$.